kalkih/mini-graph-card/README.md

   ```

 ## Updating
- **Important:** If you are updating from a version prior to v0.5, make sure you change `- type: js` to `- type: module` in your reference to the card in your `ui-lovelace.ysml`.
+**If you have a version older than v0.0.8 installed, please delete the current files and follow the installation instructions again.**

 1. Find your `mini-graph-card-bundle.js` file in `config/www` or wherever you ended up storing it.